DerBrunoIR/CourseGraph/README.md

 By checking for these descriptions, it can be ensured that the css selectors matched the right HTML.

-This can also be performed automated.
+This verification can also be performed automated.

 However until now **only** the `requirement` and `title` fields have been verified.

-The raw module data can be found here `./Inforamtik/24_8_30/modules.json`.
+The raw course data can be found here `./Inforamtik/24_8_30/modules.json`.

 <!-- TOC --><a name="translating-course-requirements-into-edges"></a>
-### translating course requirements into edges
+### Translating course requirements into edges
 The requirements fields contain unstructed text describing the requirements of a course.

 For determing course dependencies I follwed the following procedure: